Chinese spies read Australian MPs' emails for a year - report

 Last year, the Australian Broadcasting Corporation reported that Chinese hackers had stolen the blueprints of a new multi-million-dollar Australian spy headquarters, as well as confidential information from the Department of Foreign Affairs and Trade.

-Prime Minister Tony Abbott's government upheld a ban on China's Huawei Technologies Co Ltd [HWT.UL] from bidding for work on the country's $38 billion National Broadband Network (NBN) when it came to power last year, citing cyber security concerns.
+Prime Minister Tony Abbott's government upheld a ban on China's Huawei Technologies Co Ltd [HWT.UL] from bidding for work on the country's $38 billion (22.63 billion pounds) National Broadband Network (NBN) when it came to power last year, citing cyber security concerns.